The Tyranny of Will

 The Tyranny of Will is the second studio album by American crossover thrash band Iron Reagan.
 Released in September 2014, it was their first under the Relapse Records label and the first to feature bassist Rob Skotis.

 Recording and release

-The Tyranny of Will was recorded from February to April 2014 at Blaze of Torment Studios in Richmond, Virginia and mixed at Kurt Ballou at GodCity Studio in Salem, Massachusetts.
+The Tyranny of Will was recorded from February to April 2014 at Blaze of Torment Studios in Richmond, Virginia and mixed by Kurt Ballou at GodCity Studio in Salem, Massachusetts.

 It was announced in March that the band had signed with Relapse Records, and, when their Spoiled Identity EP was released weeks later, the tracks "The Living Skull" and "Your Kid's an Asshole" were included.
 On July 9, the track "Miserable Failure" was released as a single through SoundCloud.
 The full album was released on September 16, 2014 on compact disc, LP, cassette, and via digital download and streaming.
+Music videos were made for the songs "Miserable Failure" and "I Won’t Go."